-Careers education, information and guidance throughout the school is co-ordinated by Miss K Wilkinson and we are keen to facilitate meaningful employer encounters within the curriculum to enhance learning opportunities for our students.
+Careers education, information and guidance throughout the school is co-ordinated by Mrs S Ince and we are keen to facilitate meaningful employer encounters within the curriculum to enhance learning opportunities for our students.
 If you are able to help in any way please complete the online data capture form by clicking the link here.

 Years 7 and 8

 Students in Years 7 and 8 explore the world of work through their Skills for Life Curriculum.
-Year 7 Students take part in our Enterprise Challenge, where they cover topics such as; what is Enterprise, how to write a business plan and how to effectively deliver a pitch?
+Year 7 Students take part in our Enterprise Challenge, where they cover topics such as; enterprise, how to write a business plan and how to effectively deliver a pitch.

 In Year 9 a great deal of the careers education, advice and guidance is linked to GCSE option choices.
-Students decide on their option choices by March of Year 9, and throughout the course of the year they work with both Form Tutors and Teachers in arriving at their final decision.
+Students decide on their option choices by March of Year 9, and throughout the course of the year they work with both Form Tutors and teachers in arriving at their final decision.
 Time is spent in Skills for Life lessons discussing personal qualities, interests and goals which help students make decisions.
 Students also use Start to build a picture of their career aspirations and subject choices, as well as to start to evidence an understanding of key employability skills.
-Students are given the opportunity to meet with the Connexions Advisor through their Year Group Assembly, and also have the opportunity to do so in Skills for Life lessons and through small group work.
-The Connexions Advisor also runs informal drop in sessions in the Library which allows Year 9 Students to gain more advice on their GCSE options.
-Parents and Guardians are invited to the school to discuss GCSE options and the Connexions Advisor is available to discuss options at this event and also at Parents Evening.
+Students are given the opportunity to meet with the Connexions Advisor through their year group assembly, and also have the opportunity to do so in Skills for Life lessons and through small group work.
+The Connexions Advisor also runs informal drop in sessions in the Library which allows Year 9 students to gain more advice on their GCSE options.
+Parents and carers are invited to the school to discuss GCSE options and the Connexions Advisor is available to discuss options at this event and also at Parents' Evening.

-Year 11 Students are given extensive support on Post-16 options through a diverse careers programme.
-Students and Parents are invited to attend a Post-16 Careers Information Evening in October, where presentations are given on A Levels, Vocational Qualifications and Apprenticeships.
-In January, the school holds a Post-16 Discussion Evening where Faculties deliver presentations about their subject area and A-level Specifications.
-We also ask Year 12 and 13 Students to discuss with Year 11 Students what Sale Grammar Sixth Form is like and give presentations about new subjects at A Level.
+Year 11 students are given extensive support on Post-16 options through a diverse careers programme.
+Students and parents are invited to attend a Post-16 Careers Information Evening in October, where presentations are given on A Levels, Vocational Qualifications and Apprenticeships.
+In January, the school holds a Post-16 Information Evening where faculties deliver presentations about their subject area and A Level specifications.
+We also ask Year 12 and 13 students to talk with Year 11 students about what Sale Grammar Sixth Form is like and give presentations about new subjects at A Level.

-Year 11 Students develop their work-based skills within the Skills for Life Curriculum.
-They use the Start website to research their Post-16 options and develop their personal marketing skills through the development of a CV writing and through a soft skill audit.
-They are also informed of other study options such as Higher Apprenticeships, studying A Levels at other Sixth Form and Vocational Qualifications.
+Year 11 students develop their work-based skills within the Skills for Life Curriculum.
+They use the Start website to research their Post-16 options and develop their personal marketing skills through CV writing and through a soft skill audit.
+They are also informed of other study options such as Higher Apprenticeships, studying A Levels at other Sixth Forms and Vocational Qualifications.
 Open Days and Open Evenings for local colleges and schools are displayed within the form notice board and students have a copy to take home.

-Parents can also make appointments with the Connexions Advisor at Year 11 Parents' Evening, and the Connexions Advisor is present at Post-16 Careers Information Evening, Post-16 Discussion Evening and Exam Results Day.
+Parents can also make appointments with the Connexions Advisor at Year 11 Parents' Evening, and the Connexions Advisor is present at Post-16 Careers Information Evening, Post-16 Information Evening and Exam Results day.

 As the vast majority of our students intend to study at university after the completion of their A-Levels, throughout Year 12 much attention and focus is placed upon UCAS applications to ensure students select the right course and universities to apply to in Year 13.
 From the beginning of Year 12, we engage with higher education providers who visit school to speak to students about university life, how to make the most of Year 12 and how to select the right course for them.
 That said, not all wish to apply to university and we are keen to, and active in, introducing students to the many options available Post-18, whether that be apprenticeships or the world of work.